Dave Moody (musician)

+In 2025, Dave started a YouTube channel.
+The channel features a series entitled "Covers with Friends."
+According to his channel, the series was conceived in the early months after Dave's liver transplant when he re-discovered his love for music after being sick for several years.
+Dave invites friends, family and session players he's worked with over the years to join him in recording covers in a variety of styles and genres.

 Personal life

 Dave Moody was born in Fayetteville, North Carolina on May 24, 1962.
 His father was Dwight L. Moody Jr and his mother Katherine Lucille "Cathy" (Little).
 He graduated from Independence High School in Mint Hill, North Carolina in 1980 and earned his B.A.
 History from the University of North Carolina at Charlotte in 1984.
 During his teens, Dave was active in scouting and became an Eagle Scout in 1978 and earned the Distinguished Service Award from the Order of the Arrow in 1986.
 Dave was honored with the Distinguished Alumni Award and Alumni Hall of Fame recognition from the University of North Carolina at Charlotte in 1990.
 He married Susan Patricia Davis from Florence, SC in 1984 and the couple has two children, Joshua and Rebecca.
-His family now lives in Mt.
-Juliet, Tennessee.
+His family lived in Mt.
+Juliet, Tennessee until moving to Ponte Vedra, Florida in 2022.